ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}
 2. You can see a new pod being provisionsed by running `oc get pods` command.
+3.Rerun the [Monitoring](/docs/tutorials?topic=solution-tutorials-scalable-webapp-openshift#monitor_application) step to see the updated logs for both the pods.

 ## Remove resources
 {:#cleanup}